btholt/complete-intro-to-react-v8/lessons/13-typescript/B-typescript-and-eslint.md

 Now you're linting as well as type checking!
 This added a few new TypeScript-specific rules as well.
 [Check those out here.][rules].

 Now if you run `npm run lint` you shouldn't see any type errors.
 But let's take this a step further: let's _enforce_ type checking.
-This means we won't unchecked TypeScript in our codebase.
+This means we won't have unchecked TypeScript in our codebase.
 This is something you'd turn on once _everything_ is converted to TypeScript, otherwise it'll be very noisy.
 Since we're doing all the conversion now, let's add it now.

 ```json
 // under plugin:@typescript-eslint/recommended